I Tried Lingopie for 2 Weeks & Now I’m Spilling the Tea — A Lingopie Review

 My Lingopie Review: What I Loved

 First, okay.
 I’m going to be real here.
-I truly love a lot of things about Lingopie.
+I truly loved a lot of things about Lingopie.

-The obvious: I get to binge-watch my favorite Spanish show, Money Heist, while also learning Spanish.
+The obvious: I got to binge-watch my favorite Spanish show, Money Heist, while also learning Spanish.

-The not-so-obvious: I can click the subtitles while I’m watching, and then they’re automatically added to my flashcards deck so I can review them later.
+The not-so-obvious: I clicked the subtitles while I was watching, and they were automatically added to my flashcards deck so I could review them later.

 A few more features I love about Lingopie: